 Emblem: Radiant Dawn, and SNK VS Capcom: Match of the Millennium.

-for checking out TFG's Artist Profiles Feature.
-I'll add more fighting
+you for checking out TFG's Artist Profiles Feature.
+I'll always keep

 page regarding the artists mentioned here, and their great contribution to fighting